llsoftsec/llsoftsecbook/book.md

 encourage feedback, both positive and constructive criticisms.
 We prefer feedback to be received through https://github.com/llsoftsec/llsoftsecbook.

+\missingcontent{Add section describing the structure of the rest of the book.}

 # Memory vulnerability based attacks and mitigations

+\missingcontent{Write chapter on memory vulnerabilities and mitigation.}

 # Physical access side channel attacks

+\missingcontent{Write chapter on physical access side channel attacks.}

 # Remote access side channel attacks

+\missingcontent{Write chapter on remote access side channel attacks.}

 # Other security topics relevant for compiler developers

+\missingcontent{Write chapter with other security topics.}

+\missingcontent{Write section on securely clearing memory in C/C++ and undefined behaviour.}

 # Appendix: contribution guidelines

+\missingcontent{Write chapter on contribution guidelines.
+ These should include at least: project locaton on github; how to create pull requests/issues.
+ Where do we discuss - mailing list?
+Grammar and writing style guidelines.
+ How to use todos and index.}

 \printindex